xmos/xmath_walkthrough/doc/tutorial/common.md

 ```

 `TAP_COUNT` is the order of the digital FIR filter being implemented.
 It is the
-number of filter coefficients we have.
-It is the number of multiplications and
+number of filter coefficients.
+It is the number of multiplications and additions
-additions necessary (arithmetically speaking) to compute the filter output.
-And
+necessary (arithmetically speaking) to compute the filter output.
+And it is also
-it is also the minimum input sample history size needed to compute the filter
+the minimum input sample history size needed to compute the filter output for a
-output for a particular time step.
+particular time step.

 Rather than `filter_task` receiving input samples one-by-one, it receives new
 input samples in frames.
 Each frame of input samples will contain `FRAME_SIZE`